pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

     - there is no back-end server that receives submission
     - this is just a demo

-# Basic Form Interaction
+# Form Interaction

-## When JavaScript is disabled the fields all field choices are displayed
+## When JavaScript is disabled

-  - When JavaScript is disabled
+  - When JavaScript is disabled everything is listed as non-interactive html
-    - the entire form, all input fields, t-shirt color drop-down menu choices,
+    - the entire form, all input fields, t-shirt color drop-down menu choices
-    - including the 'other-title' job role input field,
+    - including the 'other-title' job role input field
-    - are listed as non-interactive html

 ## When JavaScript is enabled

-### 1: Name input field, gets focus when the page first loads
+### Name input field, gets focus when the page first loads

 - form validation:
   - on submit, verifies name input is not blank
   - brown text error msg appears when name input is blank

-### 2: Email input field
+### Email input field

   - form validation:
     - on submit, email format is verified to contain all three sections